whatisnuclear/website/_posts/2019-07-29-first-nuclear-era-notes-weinberg.md

 # Chapter 12: Energy Think Tankery
 * 218 - RAND is a defense think tank, they wanted an energy one.
 High white house staff said they'd be the client, so they made one.
 * W thinks establishing the language and categories of thought to be the most important step in policy.
-This very closely echos the concept of [Ontoloy in information science](https://en.wikipedia.org/wiki/Ontology_(information_science))
+This very closely echos the concept of [Ontology in information science](https://en.wikipedia.org/wiki/Ontology_(information_science))
 * They were embarking on [systems analysis](https://en.wikipedia.org/wiki/Systems_analysis).
 Sounds like early systems engineering.
 * W critical of systems analysis for very complex things like biology and cities.
 Thinks its fine for ICBMs.
 Use math where math makes sense to model interactions, but common sense elsewhere.
 * 222 - at IEA they did an early net energy analysis in response to the idea nuclear was net